Supported Return to Training (SuppoRTT)

-If you are trainee who feels they need careers advice or trainer who would like support for a trainee, follow this link for further advice https://www.eastmidlandsdeanery.nhs.uk/trainee/careers The SuppoRTT/PSU Team does not provide careers advice.
+If you are trainee who feels they need careers advice or trainer who would like support for a trainee, follow this link for further advice https://www.eastmidlandsdeanery.nhs.uk/trainee/careers The SuppoRTT Team is unable to provide careers advice.

 You will need to follow the East Midlands process for applying to take time out of programme.
 Please use this link for further information https://www.eastmidlandsdeanery.nhs.uk/policies/oop